topherCantrell/class-HTMLCSS/Exercise2/README.md

 *  Resize the images to make thumbnails.
 *  Each journal entry should be its own HTML page.

-Download the files from the root of this repository.
+Use your own solution to Exercise 1 (or download my solution from the Exercise 1 repository).